beginning of content

 • Healthy food swaps are simple changes you can make to your diet to replace less healthy food with more nutritious food.

-• Healthy food swaps can help you to meet your health goals and improve your health in the long term.
+• Healthy food swaps can help you to meet your health goals and improve your health over time.

-• Follow the Australian Dietary Guidelines and plan your food shop beforehand.
+• Follow the Australian Dietary Guidelines to help plan your food shopping.

 • Eat a wide variety of food to get a range of nutritional benefits.

-• Limit discretionary foods (ones that aren’t necessary for nutrients) to help you stay on track.
+• Limit foods that are low in nutrients, to help you stay on track.

 What are the benefits of healthy food swaps?

-Small decisions around food choices can make a big difference to your health in the long term.
-Healthy food swaps are simple changes you can make to your diet to replace less healthy food with more nutritious food.
+Making small changes to the foods you eat can lead to big health improvements over time.
+Healthy food swaps are simple changes you make to your diet to replace less healthy foods with healthier and more nutritious ones.

 What are some healthy food swap ideas?